LMAD Funding, Assessments & Prop 218

 - View the PowerPoint Presentation from the December 10, 2019 Community Meeting for Local Landscaping Zone L-4A (PDF)

 The resident-led petition gathering phase closed Monday, March 2, 2020 at 5:30 p.m.
-In order to recommend a Proposition 218 Vote to the Yorba Linda City Council the Zone needed to obtain 50 % + 1 of the single family parcel votes.
+In order to recommend a Proposition 218 Vote to the Yorba Linda City Council the Zone needed to obtain 50% + 1 of the single family parcel votes.
 The final official result totaled 73 votes in favor of a Proposition 218 Vote for the Zone, thus meeting and exceeding the 50% +1 requirement.
 Therefore, a staff report recommending an Intent to Ballot was placed on the City Council Meeting Agenda Tuesday, March 17, 2020.
 The Intent to Ballot was approved by City Council.
+This zone is currently voting, with the ballots due to the City Clerk prior to the 7:00 p.m.
+Public Hearing on May 19, 2020.

 Modifications to LMAD Zones